 |TechStak||Advanced Information Technology||3|

 A member of the Ann Arbor SPARK entrepreneurial services team will be in touch to discuss how we can help bring your idea to life.
-This is the first step in participating in our Entrepreneur Boot Camp, becoming a client of one of our incubators, and getting introduced to our growing network of mentors and consultants.
+This is the first step in participating in our Entrepreneur Boot Camp, becoming a member of our coworking space, and getting introduced to our growing network of mentors and consultants.
 We can’t wait to connect with you!